dieKeuleCT/symfony-webserver/README.md

 # symfony-webserver

 Just a simple image to run some symfony projects with a default configuration.
-Base is the official PHP image with apache webserver.
+Base is the official PHP 5.6 image with apache webserver.

+Features:
+* default configuration for symfony 2/3 projects just ready to use
+* PHP Acceleration via __opcache__
+* __composer__ installed in /usr/bin/composer
+* _GIT-Client_ for use with composer
+* _ZIP/UNZIP_ for use with composer
+* _MYSQL_ and _PDO_ enabled
+* _MYSQL Client packages_ installed
+* __Symfony 2.0 Projects may need an update (PDO serialize/deserialize issues with newer PHP Version)__ (correct: this issue is doctrine related, not symfony)

-It is used on our hosting projects, so it is actively maintained.
+This image is used in our hosting projects, so it is actively maintained but as of now it is __NOT__ in a stable state as it is required for any production use.

-Webserver is configured to have a Symfony 2/3 file/directory structure in the default hosting.
+Webserver is configured to have a Symfony 2/3 file and directory structure in the default hosting.
 Rewriting is configured to use app.php

 ## config-options